dladd/pyFormex/HOWTO-dev.rst

   `python-mode.el` extension (it has a somewhat steep learning curve, but this will be rewarded).
 Many other editors will qualify as well.

-..note :: We should add a list of good editors here
+.. note:: We should add a list of good editors here

 - Make sure you have Subversion installed and that your configuration file ``.subversion/config`` contains at least the following::